 A local driving instructor has witten a very inciteful article about choosing an instructor - you can read it here.
 In addition to finding out what grade an driving instructor is, here are some other questions you should be asking when choosing the right person to train your child:

-- Whether they are a member of a local or national association – this shows how enthusiastic they are about their job?
+- Are they a member of a local or national association – this shows how enthusiastic they are about their job?

-Many ADIs have signed up with The Honest truth project and have agreed that they will engage and promote road safety with their students, alongside the traditional instruction on how to physically drive a car.
+Many ADIs have signed up with The Honest Truth Road Safety project and have agreed that they will engage and promote road safety with their students, alongside the traditional instruction on how to physically drive a car.
 Visit The Honest Truth website to find ADI's in your area who are signed up to this scheme..

 After they pass

 Did you know if your daughter or son accrues 6 penalty points on their license within the first two years of taking their test then they will lose their licence and have to go through the whole process again.
 Just think about how much extra money that will cost for more lessons, retaking the tests - let alone the fact that they will be extremely unlikely to get insurance.
 In March 2017 the penalties for being caught using a hand-held mobile phone at the wheel increased from 3 points to 6 points and from £100 to £200.
 That means if they are caught using a hand-held phone (even if they are stationary in traffic) they will lose their license.